 Why do I grind my teeth?

 There’s no one specific reason why people grind their teeth.
 It can stem from a variety of things.
-Things like anxiety, stress, anger, or frustration can all lead to this habit.
+Anxiety, stress, anger, or frustration can all lead to this habit.
 It may also be something you do when you’re concentrating.

 Can a dentist cure teeth grinding?